Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

 Throughout this tutorial we will be focusing on E2E testing as the title suggests.
 We will be writing our tests with two powerful tools, which are Jest and Pupeeteer:

-* [Jest](https://jestjs.io/): Is fully featured testing framework which is developed by Facebook.
+* [Jest](https://jestjs.io/): Is fully featured testing framework, which is developed by Facebook.
 It needs very little configuration and works basically out of the box.

 * [Puppeteer](https://pptr.dev/): A Node.js library created by Google, which provides a convenient API to control Headless Chrome.